kotlin-telegram-bot/kotlin-telegram-bot/README.md

 * A simple echo bot
 * A more complex sample with commands, filter, reply markup keyboard and more
 * A sample getting updates through Telegram's webhook using a Netty server
+* An example bot sending polls and listening to poll answers

 ## Download
 + Add the JitPack repository to your root build.gradle file: